 |Hot Water Extract (HWE)||R2=0.938||RMSEP=0.9%|

-Numerous studies have been conducted using NIR spectroscopy to monitor alcohol content during beer fermentation, and most have shown success.
+Numerous studies have been conducted using NIR spectroscopy to monitor alcohol content during beer fermentation and most have shown success.
 Alcohol monitoring using NIR as well as related constituents like original extract and real extract have worked so well that the Analysis Committee of the European Brewery Convention (EBC) approved using NIR for determination of alcohol content in beer.
 The method is called Analytica-EBC 9.2.6 – Alcohol in Beer by NIRS.
-Beer samples are degassed so that all carbon dioxide is removed, and samples are analyzed using either scanning or filter NIR spectrometer.
+Beer samples are degassed so that all carbon dioxide is removed and samples are analyzed using either a scanning or filter NIR spectrometer.

 |Original Extract||R2=0.998||RMSEP=0.14% v/v|